Abe92/Brunel-University/Python-scripts/Machine-Learning/Unsupervised-Learning/Unsupervised-learning.md

 # Unsupervised learning

 Broadly speaking, __unsupervised learning__ helps us discover systemic structures in our data.
-It is harder to grasp than __supervised learning__, in that there is generally no precise question and anwer.
+It is harder to grasp than __supervised learning__, in that there is generally no precise question and answer.

 Here are a few important terms related to _unsupervised learning_:
 * __Clustering__: grouping similar points together within __clusters__